|Nutritional Guidelines (per serving)|

 |Total Fat 20g||25%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Make caramelized apples- Over medium heat, melt 5 tablespoons butter in a heavy 8- inch skillet.
-Stir in sugar and cook for about 1 minute.
-Place one layer of apples, cut side down in the pan.
-Simmer apples in caramel sauce for about 15 minutes- until apples are tender, but not soft and mushy.
+Place one layer of apples, cut side down in the skillet.
+Simmer the apples in caramel sauce for about 15 minutes—until apples are tender, but not soft and mushy.
 Remove the skillet from heat.

 Bake for about 20 minutes or until the tart crust is golden brown.

 Cool for 5 minutes and invert on a 10-inch serving plate.